kanpov/Arctree/README.md

 ### Making ConfiguredFeatures

+**WARNING:** This API is experimental in 1.18.1.
+Use it at your own risk!

 As you might know, for trees, instead of creating a new `Feature`, all you have to do is\
 reconfigure `Feature.TREE` with settings of your preference.